BackupTheBerlios/subnant-svn/trunk/README.txt

     Sends email using post-commit hook by reading Subversion hook:commit-email property on parent directory(s) of committed files

-    Can show who, why, what, when and where revision changes were made
+    Can show who, why, what, when and where changes were committed

     For more information:
     http://svn.berlios.de/viewcvs/*checkout*/subnant/trunk/doc/commit-email.html